-Late last year, I determined that I knew very little about the second Iraq War, since, in the spring of 2003, I was more focused on how many Mountain Dews I could drink without throwing up, and worrying if the weight of having braces and glasses at the same time would be too much for the neck of a porcelain-tough sixth-grade boy.
+Late last year, I realized I knew very little about the second Iraq War, since, in the spring of 2003, I was more focused on how many Mountain Dews I could drink without throwing up, and worrying if the weight of having braces and glasses at the same time would be too much for the neck of a porcelain-tough sixth-grade boy.
 Since then, I’ve listened to almost four entire audiobooks on the conflict, its misleading sale to the American people, and disastrous rollout on the ground — and I haven’t even gotten to Fiasco yet!
 So when I saw that a major news agency recently posted an opening for its Baghdad bureau chief — fluency in Arabic and nearly a decade of conflict-reporting experience required — I asked myself, Why not me?

 It appears that Jared Kushner went through a similar thought process when justifying his fitness for taking on the 72-year Israeli-Palestinian conflict.
 Speaking with Sky News Arabia on Wednesday, Kushner explained why — nepotism aside — he was the right man for the job: